DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 A comprehensive glaucoma exam includes the five following tests:

 - Perimetry is a field-of-vision test that creates a complete map of your visual field.
-This enables your doctor to determine if glaucoma is affecting your vision.
+This enables your optometry specialist in NYC or ophthalmologist to determine if glaucoma is affecting your vision.
 In this test, your eye doctor has you look straight ahead and indicate when a passing light moves outside of your peripheral vision.
 This indicates the boundary of your field of vision.
 If there is a delay in the light moving through or around your blind spot, it’s perfectly normal, so don’t worry.
 Just do your best to relax and respond as accurately as you can for the test.
 Your doctor may ask you to return at a later date to repeat the test to see if the results are consistent with the earlier exam.
 Once glaucoma is diagnosed, visual field tests are conducted once or twice a year to check for any additional damage to your vision.

 - Pachymetry measures the thickness of your cornea.
 Pachymetry is an easy, painless test.
 Your doctor gently places a probe called a pachymeter in front of your cornea (the window of your eye) to measure its thickness.
 Corneal thickness can influence eye pressure readings, so the pachymetry exam can determine if this is a factor, enabling your doctor to have a better understanding of your eye pressure reading.
 The doctor can then develop a treatment plan that is right for your condition.
 The pachymetry test only takes about a minute to measure both eyes.